Bwaris94/justblogit/posts/german-angst-or-conservative-innovation.md

 # The doomsday argument

-This is not a phenomenon limited to Bavaria, is its rather a trend across several German companies.
-Especially in the manufacturing sector (Heavily based in the south of Germany) such a trend is visible, since they operate out of **position of strength** as mentioned before.
+This phenomenon, can especially be seen in the manufacturing sector (Heavily based in the south of Germany) since they operate out of a **position of strength** as one of the bigger drivers of economic prosperity and carrying a lot of political and social leverage due to it's role in the economy.

 ![Katapult Magazin](/img/katapult_bw.jpg)
 Title: *Countries and Federal states with less economic performance than Baden-Wuerttemberg.*<sup id="a5">[5](#f5)</sup>